tbrams/MyFirstSVGTest/README.md

 MyFirstSVGTest
 ==============

-Basically a working version of the example from the svg-android tutorial
+Basically a working version of the example from the svg-android [tutorial](https://code.google.com/p/svg-android/wiki/Tutorial).

 The sample is build in Android Studio with the svg-android library included in the lib folder and the nice Android logo graphics as a SVG file.